CLOSE SEARCH

 In general, the following steps may be involved:

-2. File a petition with the court: If all beneficiaries consent, the person seeking to remove the executor will need to file a petition with the Probate Court.
+• File a petition with the court: If all beneficiaries consent, the person seeking to remove the executor will need to file a petition with the Probate Court.
 The petition will need to state the reasons why the executor should be removed.
+Documents which will need to be prepared and file include :-

 What factors will the court consider in deciding whether to remove an executor?